kgateway-dev/kgateway/docs/content/guides/security/limit-connection.md

 ## Before you begin

 Install the `telnet` client on your local machine.
 You use this client to establish TCP connections to the gateway.
-For example, if you use MacOS, you can run `brew install telnet` to install the client.
+For example, on macOS you can run `brew install telnet` to install the client.

 ## Configure connection limits